 North Korea says it test-fired new multiple rocket launcher

-This Saturday, May 4, 2019, file photo provided by the North Korean government shows North Korean leader Kim Jong Un, equipped with binoculars, observing tests of different weapons systems, in North Korea.
-(Korean Central News Agency/Korea News Service via AP, File)
+This Thursday, Oct.
+31, 2019, photo provided by the North Korean government, shows what it says a test firing of a super-large rocket launcher by the Academy of Defense Science in North Korea.
+(Korean Central News Agency/Korea News Service via AP)

 SEOUL, Korea, Republic Of -- North Korea confirmed Friday it conducted its third test-firing of a new "super-large" multiple rocket launcher that it says expands its ability to destroy enemy targets in surprise attacks.